SamSamskies/CarND-Advanced-Lane-Lines/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The approach I took to finishing this project was breaking things down step by step a figuring out at least at a naive level what needed to be done at each step.
-This was a little difficult because I didn't really know how to verify that my results were what was expected.
-As a sanity check I asked my peers to take a look at my results to see if they thought it looked like expected results.
+The approach I took to finishing this project was breaking things down step by step and figuring out at least at a naive level what needed to be done at each step.
+This was a little difficult because I didn't really know how to verify that my results.
+As a sanity check I asked my peers to take a look at my results to see if they thought it looked like what was expected.

 I ran into a problem with trying to draw lines on a binary image.
 The problem was that I needed to reshape my binary image into a 3 channel color image with values between 0 and 255.
 When I have some free time I'd like to build a tool to help debug image shape problems such as this.